IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/time_units.md

 One centisecond is equal to one hundredth of a second.

+## Milliseconds

+One millisecond is equal to one thousandth of a second.

 ## M:S:CS

 "M:S:CS" is time counted as minutes, seconds and centiseconds.